p-tai/udacity-fullstack/project2-tournament_results/README.md

 	This program assists in the recording and pairing of tournament participants following a swiss-style tournament format.

 Project files:
-	tournament.py: API for using the underlying Tournaments database. registerPlayer(name)
+	tournament.py: API for using the underlying Tournaments database.
+		- registerPlayer(name)
-		countPlayers()
+		- countPlayers()
-		deletePlayers()
+		- deletePlayers()
-		reportMatch(winner, loser)
+		- reportMatch(winner, loser)
 			Note: Rematches are not allowed.
-		deleteMatches()
+		- deleteMatches()
-		playerStandings()
+		- playerStandings()
-		swissPairings()
+		- swissPairings()
-			Note: Byes implemented, but the same player may receive multiple byes. tournament.sql: SQL database and table definitions
+			Note: Byes implemented, but the same player may receive multiple byes.
+	tournament.sql: SQL database and table definitions
-		Draws and multi-tournament database have fields and tables, but the corresponding API to use them have not been implemented.
+		- Draws and multi-tournament database have fields and tables, but
+		-the corresponding API to use them have not been implemented.

 Usage steps:
 	If not installed, install Vagrant and VirtualBox.